1.1: The Present

 This is a habit of two people, they think it's important to collect money.
 It also happens regularly.
 Since the subject of this sentence is 'they', there's no need to add an 's' to the verb.

-Simple Present is also used to describe states of "being.
+Simple Present is also used to describe states of being or existence (non-actions)

 - are conditions or situations that exist